Wiener-Chaos Approach to Optimal Prediction: Introduction

 Assume moreover that $\left\{E_j,j\in J_0\right\}$, $J_0 \subset J$ is an orthogonal basis for $\mathcal G_A$ and denote by $\mathcal J_0$ the subset of multi-indexes whose support is contained in $J_0$.
 Our underlying observation is given by the following theorem.

 \begin{theorem} For every $\alpha \in \mathcal J$, $H_\alpha$ is measurable with respect to $\mathscr F_A$ if and only if $\alpha \in \mathcal J_0$, i.e. the support of $\alpha$ is contained in $J_0 \subset \mathbb Z$. \end{theorem} Theorem \ref{th:main} can be implicitly found in \cite[Ch.
 7]{MR99f:60082}, and an explicit proof will be given in Section 2.
 Theorem \ref{th:main} might have been useless unless we could obtain some explicit orthogonal bases for the space $\mathcal G_A$, this is the content of Sections 4 and 5 in which we review some methods to do so in two cases of interest for the time index set $A$.
 The setting for Sections 4 and 5 is given in Section 2.
-In Section 6 we discuss on some application of these chaos elements, together with some examples for the case where $X$ is the fractional Brownian motion.
+In Section 6 we discuss on application of these chaos elements, and provide explicit evaluation for the case where $X(\cdot)$ is the fractional Brownian motion.